White Tiger (Angela del Toro): Fictional character biography

-Del Toro is later slain by Lady Bullseye and resurrected as a Hand assassin (in the manner of Elektra Natchios).
-Later, she is cured of the Hand's black magic by Black Tarantula, and joins Daredevil and Black Tarantula, working within the Hand itself.
-Del Toro shows much doubt about what they are doing as members of the Hand.
+Del Toro is later killed by Lady Bullseye and resurrected as a Hand assassin (in the manner of Elektra Natchios).
+Later, she is cured of the Hand's black magic by Black Tarantula and joins Daredevil and Black Tarantula, working within the Hand as a leading member.

-Daredevil appoints White Tiger as one of the five 'Daimyo' of the Hand, presiding over North America and brings her with him to the Daimyo's summit in Japan where she and Bakuto, the Daimyo of South America, immediately come to odds, but Murdock stops them before they fight.
-Del Toro takes every opportunity to blame Bakuto for their problems in Japan.
-It is also revealed that Del Toro is still under the corrupting influence of the Hand.

-When New York was in crisis, White Tiger ordered Black Tarantula to execute looters; he becomes confused and sees that something is wrong with Daredevil.
-However, White Tiger is still possessed by the Hand, and stabs Black Tarantula in the back, tossing him over a roof's edge to fall into a vehicle, leaving him for dead.
-Del Toro is incarcerated after this, with the White Tiger amulets passing to her aunt, Ava Ayala, Hector's teenage sister.
+When New York is in crisis, White Tiger orders Black Tarantula to execute looters; he becomes confused and sees that something is wrong with Daredevil.
+White Tiger, still under the influence of the Hand, stabs Black Tarantula in the back, leaving him for dead.
+White Tiger is incarcerated after this, with her amulets being given to her aunt Ava Ayala.

-Still suffering from the effects of the Hand's black magic as part of the All-New, All-Different Marvel event, Del Toro is freed from the Cellar by Maker of W.H.I.S.P.E.R., who gives her an alternate version of the White Tiger amulets from a parallel universe, restoring her powers.
-While in Rome, Del Toro fights Ayala, resulting in Ayala's amulets suddenly reverting to Del Toro.
-Afterwards, Del Toro goes on to join Maker's New Revengers with approval from the Hand, who believe that Maker's plans would benefit them.
-During the New Revengers' attack on the New Avengers at Avengers Base Two, Del Toro confronts Ayala.
-As the two White Tigers fight, Ayala manages to snatch the White Tiger amulets that Maker gave to Del Toro and destroys them enough to free Angela from the control of the White Tigers and the Hand.
+Del Toro is freed from the Cellar by Maker of W.H.I.S.P.E.R., who gives her an alternate version of the White Tiger amulets from a parallel universe, restoring her powers.
+While in Rome, del Toro fights Ayala, resulting in Ayala's amulets suddenly reverting to del Toro.
+Afterwards, del Toro goes on to join Maker's New Revengers with approval from the Hand, who believe that Maker's plans would benefit them.
+During a fight with del Toro, Ayala manages to take the White Tiger amulets and destroy them, freeing del Toro from the control of the White Tigers and the Hand.

-After defeating a rogue A.I.M. group, Ava and Angela discuss their future, with Ava wondering who the Tiger God will choose to be the next White Tiger.

-Guided by a vision of Hector, Angela attends an activist meeting which is then raided by Roxxon agents.
-Angela defeats with Ava, who was also guided by Hector and had now become a permanent host of the Tiger God, and the two reconcile.
+Guided by a vision of Hector, del Toro attends an activist meeting, which is raided by Roxxon agents.
+Del Toro defeats them with Ayala, who was also guided by Hector and had become a permanent host of the Tiger God, and the two reconcile.